 Fig. 4a-b.
-The menhir at the top of Nagara Padang
+The menhir at the top of Nagara Padang in 2010

-Fig. 5.
-Another apparent menhir (but with almost industrial geometry!) allegedly bearing the thumb imprint of the Mystical King; as part of the pilgrimage rite, a pilgrim's thumb is pressed onto the same spot so as to convey the Mystical King's blessings
+Fig. 4c.
+Another apparent menhir (but with almost industrial geometry!) allegedly bearing the thumb imprint of the King - as part of the pilgrimage rite a pilgrim's thumb is pressed onto the same spot so as to convey the King's blessings

-Fig. 6.
-Another way in which the rock face plays a role at Nagara Padang: as part of the pilgrimage rite, the rock is ground so as to produce a blessing-conveying powder to be applied to the pilgrim's face and body.
-If this type of practice is found elsewhere in the Old World (something on which I have no information as yet), it might leave sufficient archaeological traces to make comparative study possible.
+4d.
+Another way in which the rock face plays a role at Nagara Padang, is that (as part of the pilgrimage rite) it is ground so as to produce a blessing-conveying powder to be applied to the pilgrim's face and body; if found elsewhere in the Old World (something on which I have no information as yet), this type of practice might leave sufficient archaeological traces to make comparative study possible.
 Note the hands of the junior guardian and an assistant, holding an offering of red incense sticks